synchfertility/firebase-action/README.md

 ### Recommendation

 If you decide to do seperate jobs for build and deployment (which is probably advisable), then make sure to clone your repo as the Firebase-cli requires the firebase repo to deploy (specifically the `firebase.json`)

+## Authors

+Originally created by Jeremy Shore.

+Extended by Zeeshan Sarwar of Synch Fertility to support specific firebase project requirements.